Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 ## What You Are Building

 Stabletrust uses Homomorphic Encryption (HE) to give each user a confidential token balance alongside their normal public balance.
-Once tokens enter the confidential layer, their amounta are encrypted on-chain — opaque to block explorers and other observers.
+Once tokens enter the confidential layer, their amounta are encrypted onchain opaque to block explorers and other observers.

 The user flow: